kausmees/GenoCAE/README.md

 > if the loss is mean_squared_error, the normalized genotypes can be in any range, can use smartPCAstyle normalization

 > normalization mode is specified in the data_opts file

+### On saving model state

+The training procedure saves the current state of the model in the directory weights/ in the training directory.
+Since these files can take up a significant amount of space, there are arguments to control how this is done:

+* If specified, the model state is saved every **save_interval** epochs.

+* If a validation set is used, whenever a minimum validation loss is encountered, the weights are saved, and the weights of the previously saved lowest validation epoch are deleted.

+* For both of the above: the argument **start_saving_from** specifies a number of epochs to train before starting to save model state.

+* When stopping training (either because the specified number of **epochs** has been reached, or because **patience** number of epochs have passed without reaching a new lowest validation loss), the current model state is saved.

 ## Examples